khristianaarongarcia/endex/docs/SPIGOT_DESCRIPTION.md

 [B]Support[/B]
 [URL='https://discord.gg/vS8xsvWaSU']Join our Discord[/URL]

+[B]Disclaimer[/B]
+This plugin was created with the help of AI, but the idea itself is mine.
+I tested it in real-time while using prompts, so it should work.
+Still, please expect that it may have some bugs, errors, or security issues.

 [B]Changelog[/B]
 New in 1.4.0:
 - Virtual Delivery System: overflow purchases now enter a pending delivery queue with FIFO claiming, GUI integration, per-player limits, and optional auto-claim on login.